Bengali nationalism

-Bengali nationalism during colonial rule
+Bengali nationalism during British colonial rule

 Background

 Bengali nationalism is rooted in the expression of pride in the history and cultural heritage of Bengal.
-After the defeat in the Battle of Plassey on 23 June 1757, Bengal was subject to British rule for 190 years.
-During the British rule Calcutta was the capital of whole India as well as Bengal province until 1910.
-During the period, Calcutta was the center of education.
+After the defeat in the Battle of Plassey on 23 June 1757, and Battle of Buxar in 1764, former Mughal province of Bengal-Bihar came under direct British control in 1772.
+During British rule, Calcutta served as the capital of British controlled territories in India as well as that of the province of Bengal until 1910.
+During the period, Calcutta was the centre of education.
 From 1775 to 1941 the emergence of Bengal renaissance (from the birth of Raja Ram Mohan Roy to the death of Rabindranath Tagore) was seen, which has an effect in growing Bengali nationalism.
 At that time, oriental language started to revive.
 This time, many of the philosophers did their best among them Fakir Lalon Shah, Raja Ram Mohan Roy, Ishwar Chandra Vidyasagar, Jibanananda Das, Sarat Chandra Chatterjee, Rabindranath Tagore, Kazi Nazrul Islam, Mir Mosharraf Hossain are more influential.
 In what is described as the Bengal Renaissance, the introduction of Western culture, science and education led to a major transformation and development of Bengali society.
 Bengal became a centre of modern culture, intellectual and scientific activities, politics and education under British Raj.

 The first social and religious reform movements such as the Brahmo Samaj and Ramakrishna Mission arose in Bengal, as did national leaders and reformers such as Raja Ram Mohan Roy, Sri Aurobindo, Ramakrishna Paramhansa and Swami Vivekananda.
 Bengali literature, poetry, religion, science and philosophy underwent a massive expansion with the works of Bankim Chandra Chatterjee, Debendranath Tagore, Michael Madhusudan Dutt, Ubaidullah Al Ubaidi Suhrawardy, Sharat Chandra Chattopadhyay, Rabindranath Tagore, Satyendra Nath Bose, Jagdish Chandra Bose and Kazi Nazrul Islam.

 The Young Bengal, and Jugantar movements and newspapers like Amrita Bazar Patrika led the intellectual development of India.
 The Calcutta-based Indian National Association and the British Indian Association were the earliest political organisations in India.